kyagloski/mechro/README.md

 win + z = next audio device   <br />
 ----(need to rerun script to detect newly plugged audio devices)  <br />
 <br />
-I recommend compiling this into an exe binary with ahk and throwing it in win startup dir
+I recommend compiling this into an exe binary with ahk and throwing it in win startup dir  <br />

+*Script needs to be run with admin privs*   <br />